November Fishing Forecast • Election Day Prediction:Fishing Will Be Fantastic • Take A Vet Fishing

 The North Shore is seeing some bass blitzes too along the shoreline.
 Like the south shore many of the fish seem to be smaller but still a lot of fun on proper tackle.
 The albies have been mixed in with the bass so be sure to carry some Joe Baggs Resin jigs in your bag too.

 Shore-bound Blackfish has been productive for those trying.
 This time of the year they tend to be in close.
 Keepers and shorts are mixed together.
-They have been taking green crabs and asian crabs.
-The shop has been carrying both.
+They have been taking green crabs and Blackfish Jig.
 Try north shore rock piles or the south shore inlets for them.
 They will usually be hanging very close to structure.
-Stock up on extra rigs also.
+Stock up on extra rigs and jigs!
 Losing them is very common when blackfishing.
 Tackle Tip: One way around losing the entire rig is to tie a lighter piece of monofilament with a sinker loop for the sinker loop.
 Usually when you get snagged in the rocks its the sinker that will get hung up.
 This method enables you to get back the hooks from the rigs without snapping off everything.

 Follow us on twitter: Follow @jjsportsfishing